XorgX304/unix_daemon/docs/README.rst

       pid = unix_daemon.daemon()
       with file('/tmp/foo', 'a') as f:
+          print('pid: %s\n' % os.getpid())
           f.write('new pid: %s\n' % pid)

-    You can see the process id changes.
+    You can see the process id changes and the 2nd print is not displayed.

 Development
 ^^^^^^^^^^^